bmharper/cimg/readme.md

 * TurboJPEG
 * stb_image_resize
-* libexif (exif is gratuitous here - you could just as well use one of the native Go exif libraries)
+* libexif (EXIF is gratuitous here - you could just as well use one of the native Go EXIF libraries)
+* Unrotate image so that natural encoding orientation is same as display orientation

 Why?